 Polynesian Migration

-Tahiti, Samoa, and Tonga were among the other Pacific islands from which the Polynesians that landed on the Cook Islands came.
+Tahiti, Samoa, and Tonga were among the other Pacific islands from which the Polynesians who landed on the Cook Islands came.
 Arriving aboard canoes known as vaka, they were meticulously created using age-old techniques.
 The early colonists were assumed to have traveled from the Marquesas Islands, and it is believed they may have had some difficulties traveling, including storms or strong waves.
-The Polynesians established unique tribes and groups with their own customs, beliefs, and languages as they scattered over the several Cook Islands.
+The Polynesians established unique tribes and groups with their customs, beliefs, and languages as they scattered over the several Cook Islands.
 Using the rich soil and plenty of aquatic life to support their societies, these early occupants were expert farmers and fishermen.

 European Exploration and Colonization